Subsections

 xsel> saoimage

-The SKY images use a much smaller pixel size than the Resolve 's physical pixels (see section 4.5.1).
+The first command sets the image format to SKY.
+The SKY format uses a much smaller pixel size than the physical pixels in Resolve (see section 4.5.1).
 They show multiple fine pixels inside a box corresponding to Resolve 's physical pixel, but these structures are artificial and should not be considered to reflect the source's spatial distribution.
+To make a DET image, change the last option of the first command from sky to det.

 xsel> save image N132D_rsl_sky_020100.img